matter-labs/zksync-web-era-docs/docs/api/js/features.md

 - Deployment transactions require the contracts' bytecode to be passed in a separate field.
 - The fee system is somewhat different.

-This requires us to extend the standard Ethereum transactoins with new custom fields.
-We call such extended transactions EIP712 transactions, since we use [EIP712](https://eips.ethereum.org/EIPS/eip-712) to sign them.
+This requires us to extend the standard Ethereum transactions with new custom fields.
+We call such extended transactions EIP712 transactions since we use [EIP712](https://eips.ethereum.org/EIPS/eip-712) to sign them.
 You can look at the internal structure of the EIP712 transactions [here](.,/api#eip712).

 This document will focus solely on how to pass these arguments to the SDK.

 ## Overrides

 `ethers` has a notion of overrides.
-For any on-chain transaction, the `ethers` finds the optimal `gasPrice`, `gasLimit`, `nonce` and other important fields under the hood.
-But sometimes, you may have a need to explicitly provide these values (you want set a smaller `gasPrice` for instance or sign a transaction with future `nonce`)
+For any on-chain transaction, the `ethers` finds the optimal `gasPrice`, `gasLimit`, `nonce`, and other important fields under the hood.
+But sometimes, you may have a need to explicitly provide these values (you want to set a smaller `gasPrice` for instance, or sign a transaction with future `nonce`)

-In this case you can provide an `Overrides` object as the last parameter.
+In this case, you can provide an `Overrides` object as the last parameter.
 There you can supply fields like `gasPrice`, `gasLimit`, `nonce` etc.

 In order to make the SDK as ergonomic as possible, we decided to use the overrides to supply zkSync-specific fields.
 To supply zkSync-specific fields, you need to pass the following override: